hermannm/gruvbox-plain/vscode/README.md

 Theme based on [`morhetz/gruvbox`](https://github.com/morhetz/gruvbox), but with a plainer color palette for syntax highlighting.
-The theme comes with two palettes: `gruvbox-plain-warm` and `gruvbox-plain-cold`.
+The theme comes with two palettes: `gruvbox-plain-cold` and `gruvbox-plain-warm`.

 ## Color Scheme